brianr27/dollarscholars-website/README.md

-# paystack-website
+# dollarscholars-website
-Repo for Paystack website
+Repo for dollarscholars website